netcinematics/ALPHA_BITZ_AI/WRITEUP.md

    - "Self_Descriptiveness".
    - "Namerate_by_METASTATE".

+3) "METASTATE_above_CONCEPTS":
+   - Exactify all METASTATE.
+   - For AI INFERENCE.
+   - PristineTXT.

-3) "Semantic_Exactness":
+4)  "Semantic_Exactness":
    - Ontological Verification.
-   - Word-to-Actual_Reality.
+   - Actual_Reality.
-   - "Nameration" process.
+   - "AUTO_NAMERATION" process.

-4) High-Fidelity Transmission:
+5) High-Fidelity Transmission:
    - Compute Optimization.
-   - Mind-to-Mind.
+   - Mind_to_Mind.
-   - Mind-to-AI.
+   - Mind_to_AI.

 And a myriad more.
 ___